DistributedProofreaders/dproofreaders/SETUP/DEVELOPMENT.md

 composer install
 ```

-The code also uses [nodejs](https://nodejs.org/) for some _development only_
+The code also uses [nodejs](https://nodejs.org/) for development dependencies,
-dependencies, such as linting (eslint) and CSS creation (less).
-Packages are
+such as linting (eslint) and CSS creation (less), and to manage some JS code
-installed with npm that comes with nodejs.
+used within the browser.
+Packages are installed with npm that comes with nodejs.

 In addition to the
 [nodejs download site](https://nodejs.org/en/download/package-manager), Linux
 users can find packages for recent nodejs versions from
 [nodesource](https://github.com/nodesource/distributions).